Highly useful; surprisingly pleasant driving dynamics; excellent fuel economy (for a van)

 |Roadside Assistance||5 Years/100,000 Miles|

-2015 Ford Transit Connect -- The Transit Connect is the ProMaster City's chief rival.
+2016 Ford Transit Connect -- The Transit Connect is the ProMaster City's chief rival.
 It offers similar pricing, fuel economy, engine power and sizing.
-You'll want to drive the Ford before you sign the papers on a RAM.
+You'll want to drive the Ford before you sign the papers on a Ram.

-Used RAM C/V Tradesman -- If you need something a little bigger than the ProMaster City, consider a used C/V Tradesman, a larger cargo van based on the Dodge Grand Caravan.
-It has more power and more room than the ProMaster City, though it lacks certain cargo van basics, such as side-hinged rear doors.
+Used RAM C/V Tradesman -- If you need something a little bigger than the ProMaster City, consider a used C/V Tradesman -- a larger cargo van based on the Dodge Grand Caravan.
+It has more power and more room than the ProMaster City, though it lacks certain cargo van basics, like side-hinged rear doors.

-Used Chevrolet Express -- If you want something larger, consider the Chevrolet Express and twin GMC Savana, which offer V8 power and dimensions that just stretch the boundaries of the term "city-friendly."
+Used Chevrolet Express -- If you want something larger still, consider the Chevrolet Express and twin GMC Savana, which offer V8 power and dimensions that only just stretch the boundaries of the term "city friendly."
 You'll want to consider a used model, though, as new prices are several thousand dollars more than the ProMaster City's base MSRP.